fortrabbit/legal/sub-processors.md

 ## Internal case management

 We use **Trello** as an internal ticketing system to keep track of ongoing business tasks.
 We might link client cases from the chat system or billing related information there as well.
+See [Atlassian Cloud Terms](https://www.atlassian.com/legal/cloud-terms-of-service).

 ## Account profile pictures